MainaKarl/pokemon_qubo_project/README.md

 - Utilizes a QUBO matrix to formulate team selection constraints.
 - Solves the QUBO problem using simulated annealing for optimal team selection.
 - Outputs a balanced Pokémon team based on selected constraints (e.g., type coverage).
+- Visualizes the QUBO matrix as a heatmap to better understand its structure.
+- Visualizes the type distribution of the selected Pokémon team using bar charts.

 ## File Structure
 ```